 Website Management and Google Ads Management Should Be Performed By The Same Agency

-Half the battle with effective Google Ads management aren’t the campaigns themselves, instead, they are the landing pages you are sending leads to.
-Setting up the campaign and getting the most clicks for the least amount of money is fairly simple in my experiences.
+Half the battle with effective Google Ads management isn’t the campaigns themselves, instead, they are the landing pages you are sending leads to.
+Setting up the campaign and getting the most clicks for the least amount of money is fairly simple in my experience.
 The hardest part is building a landing page around those ads that get visitors to become actual leads!